JackDanna/FogentRoleplayTemplate/src/Settings/FogentRoleplaySettingTemplate/CoreRules/FogentRoleplayCoreRules.md

 - Any combination of lower Victory Level outcomes is possible as long as they sum up to be less than or equal to the Victory Level achieved.
 For instance, with a Level 2 victory, a character could perform both a Stagger and a Minor Injury against there opponent.
 - It is mandatory that that the player dealing the Victory Level outcome must describe in awesome detail how they are performing this action.
 Creativity is encouraged!

-### Level 1 victory

-#### Stagger

-The opponent gains the Staggered condition until the end of the next round.

-This could be sand thrown in a character's face, being shoulder-checked, or losing their footing.

-#### Shove

-The opponent is shoved in the desired direction.

-The character can either roll a Lift check or take the average amount of Wins rounded down.
-If a character is using magic, they may use a Magic Skill instead of Lift, assuming the magic could shove someone.
-For each win achieved, a character can shove another character 5 feet in a straight line.
-For each size category the opponent is smaller than you, double the distance.
-For each size category, the opponent is larger than you, half the distance.
-The Narrator can change this distance based on unusual circumstances (i.e. humanoid-sized creature weighs as much as a Large sized creature as it is made of pure metal/stone).

-#### Grapple

-Enter/exit a Grapple.
-If entering into a Grapple, apply the Grappled condition to both you and your opponent.

-#### Grapple Move

-While in a grapple, you can move your opponent.

-The character can either roll a Lift check or take the average amount of wins rounded down.
-If a character is using magic, they may use a Magic Skill instead of Lift, assuming the magic could grapple someone.
-For each win achieved, a character can Move another character 10 feet.
-For each size category the opponent is smaller than you, double the distance.
-For each Size the opponent is larger than you, half the distance.
-If your character is required to move during the move, you can not exceed your normal amount of movement for that round.
-The Narrator can change this distance based on unusual circumstances (i.e. humanoid-sized creature weighs as much as a Large sized creature as it is made of pure metal/stone).

 ### Level 2 victory

 #### Disarm